monikastrah/431-2020/classes/class11/README.md

 ## Announcements

 1. **STILL TO COME**
-    - Minute Paper after Class 11
+    - [Minute Paper after Class 11](https://github.com/THOMASELOVE/431-2020/blob/master/minutepapers) will open for responses by class time.
-    - Answer Sketch for Lab 04
+    - Answer Sketch for Lab 04 will be posted by class time
-    - Grades + TA Comments on Lab 03
+    - Grades + TA Comments on Lab 03 will be posted by class time
     - Details on how your Project 1 proposal will be evaluated

 2. **Project A Proposal**